Chesire/Eden/README.md

 * [ ] Run `npm install` to install the commit linting tools.
 * [ ] Add a GitHub secret for Danger `DANGER_API_TOKEN`.
 * [ ] Add a `jacoco_version` variable to your root `build.gradle` to provide the jacoco version.
-* [ ] Add Detekt to the project `build.gradle`, point to the config provided.
+* [ ] Add ktlint to the project, follow example gradle file.
-* [ ] Add ktlint to the project, config will used automatically.
+* [ ] Add Detekt to the project, follow example gradle file.
 * [ ] Check file paths in the Dangerfile to ensure it checks the correct locations for reports.
 * [ ] Update README.